Slavery and human trafficking statement

 RECRUITMENT We are an equal opportunities employer and pay a fair living wage in all jurisdictions that we operate in.
 All contracts of employment are drafted in accordance with the highest standards of local law and are compliant with human rights standards.
 We are confident that there is no risk of slavery or human trafficking in the employment or engagement of employees across the business, but we remain vigilant.

-TRAINING AND AWARENESS To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we are committed to: providing appropriate training to relevant staff, including through induction programmes and communication of the Modern Slavery Policy communicating our zero-tolerance approach to modern slavery to relevant suppliers, contractors, and business partners at the outset of our business relationship with them, and where appropriate thereafter.
-We are also renewing our internal training in 2023 to ensure that we have appropriate levels of awareness among employees of issues related to slavery and human trafficking including ensuring the mechanisms available to our workforce are sufficiently known about, trusted and accessible.
+TRAINING AND AWARENESS To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we are committed to: providing appropriate training to relevant staff, including through induction programmes and communication of this Slavery and Human Trafficking Statement communicating our zero-tolerance approach to modern slavery to relevant suppliers, contractors, and business partners at the outset of our business relationship with them, and where appropriate thereafter.
+We provide training to ensure that we have appropriate levels of awareness among employees of issues related to slavery and human trafficking including ensuring the mechanisms available to our workforce are sufficiently known about, trusted and accessible.
 Our processes will always protect individuals who come forward from being victimised further and provide access to counselling and support.

 FURTHER STEPS We will review the effectiveness of the steps we are taking to ensure that there is no slavery or human trafficking in our supply chains and that any new mechanisms employed are adequate and fit for purpose.
 Following the improvements that we have committed to this year, we aim to monitor and, where necessary, improve our policies, procedures and systems on a continual basis.